andrew/ultimate-awesome/README.md

 - [awesome-georgia](https://github.com/Stichoza/awesome-georgia) - 🇬🇪 A curated list of awesome libraries and packages specific/related to Georgia (country).
 - [cryosphere-links](https://github.com/awesome-cryosphere/cryosphere-links) - This is a link list with awesome data, models, and tools around the cryosphere.
 - [Awesome-Multi-Camera-Network](https://github.com/Jason-cs18/Awesome-Multi-Camera-Network) - Multi-camera Network research resources.
-- [awesome-jsonschema](https://github.com/sourcemeta/awesome-jsonschema) - A curated list of awesome JSON Schema resources, tutorials, tools, and more.
 - [awesome-visual-localization-papers](https://github.com/Dylancer1998/awesome-visual-localization-papers) - The relocalization task aims to estimate the 6-DoF pose of a novel (unseen) frame in the coordinate system given by the prior model of the world. .
 - [awesome-flights](https://github.com/kevit/awesome-flights) - Curated list of flight searches :: It's no shame to fly!.
 - [awesome-stars](https://github.com/abhijithvijayan/awesome-stars) - A curated list of my GitHub stars by stargazed.